What is Public Policy?

 PLCY 1824.
-Social Entrepreneurship, Policy, and Systems Change.
+Social Change and Building Powerful Organizations.

 This course will explore the dynamics and interplay between social entrepreneurship, social change, and policy.
-Using the framework of Generation Citizen, and organization designed to encourage young people to be active and engaged citizens through implementing action civics in schools across the country, students will explore frameworks for social transformation, and whether stable governance and effective policies are necessary for sustainable change.
-DPLL
+Drawing from the instructor’s experience as a co-founder and leader of The Real Food Challenge, an organization that leverages the power of youth and universities to create a healthy, fair, and green food system, students will explore frameworks for social transformation, and whether stable governance and effective policies are necessary for sustainable change.

 PLCY 1824K.
 The American Welfare State in Comparative Perspective (POLS 1824K).